w3c/media-and-entertainment/media-timed-events/use-cases-and-gap-analysis.md

 The timing guarantees provided in HTML5 regarding the triggering of TextTrackCue events may be not be enough to avoid [events being missed](https://lists.w3.org/Archives/Public/public-inbandtracks/2013Dec/0004.html).

-## Use case: Support for subtitle and caption formats other than WebVTT

-Although WebVTT is [widely supported](https://caniuse.com/#feat=webvtt) by the mainstream browser engines, many content providers use other formats such as TTML, IMSC, or the US FCC-mandated 608 and 708 closed caption formats, to deliver subtitles and captions to web clients.
-These formats are not supported natively by mainstream browser engines, therefore must be parsed and rendered at the web application level.

-Native rendering by the browser engine is preferable to application rendering, to synchronise the display of subtitles and captions, and apply user preferences at the UA level.

-Reference: TPAC 2017 breakout session 8 Nov 2017: [Minutes](https://www.w3.org/2017/11/08-texttrack-minutes.html), TPAC 2016 breakout session 21 Sep 2016: [Minutes](https://www.w3.org/2016/09/21-texttrack-minutes.html)

-### Gap analysis

-A solution could be for cue parsing to be done at the application level, with cue data passed to the UA in some canonical format for rendering.
-This allows app developers to use their preferred cue format, while retaining the UA's ability to control the triggering and synchronisation of the cues.

-There is currently no agreed model for applying user preferences to how cues are rendered.

-The `TextTrackCue` interface has no constructor, so the generic concept of a text track cue cannot be used and extended by scripts; only the `VTTCue` constructor is widely implemented.

-The TextTracks in MSE are not implemented in mainstream browsers.

-Both W3C HTML 5.3 draft and WHATWG HTML reference [Sourcing In-band Media Resource Tracks from Media Containers into HTML (Unofficial Draft)](https://dev.w3.org/html5/html-sourcing-inband-tracks/), which says:

-> Browsers that can render text tracks in the TTML format should expose an as yet to be defined `TTMLCue`.
-Alternatively, browsers can also map the TTML features to `VTTCue` objects.
-Finally, browsers that cannot render TTML format data should expose them as `DataCue` objects.

-The WHATWG reference is normative, and the HTML 5.3 reference is (more appropriately) informative.

-`TTMLCue` never was defined and (as already mentioned) `DataCue` is not implemented.

 ## Use case: Synchronised rendering of web resources

 TODO: Add a user-oriented description of the use case, e.g, frame-accurate rendering of web content alongside audio/video.